Australian literature: 1991–1996: Grunge lit

-Justine Ettler's novel The River Ophelia (1995) details the lives of a group of attractive yuppie twenty-year-old Sydneysiders with masochistic and narcissistic tendencies: their days run the gamut of BDSM, sexual hedonism and illicit drug use.
+Justine Ettler's novel The River Ophelia (1995) details the lives of a group of attractive yuppie twenty-year-old Sydneysiders with masochistic, nihilistic and narcissistic tendencies: their days run the gamut of BDSM, sexual hedonism and illicit drug use.
 The protagonist, university student Justine, is in a destructive relationship with sadist Sade, Ettler's nod to the Marquis de Sade.

 Grunge lit (an abbreviation for "grunge literature") is an Australian literary genre usually applied to fictional or semi-autobiographical writing concerned with dissatisfied and disenfranchised young people living in suburban or inner-city surroundings.
-It was typically written by "new, young authors" who examined "gritty, dirty, real existences", of lower-income young people, whose lives revolve around a nihilistic pursuit of casual sex, recreational drug use and alcohol, which are used to escape boredom or a general flightiness.
-Romantic love is seldom, as instant gratification has become the norm.
+It was typically written by "new, young authors" who examined "gritty, dirty, real existences", of lower-income young people, whose lives revolve around a nihilistic pursuit of casual sex, recreational drug use and alcohol, which are used to escape boredom or a feeling of meaninglessness about the world.
+Romantic love is seldom or nonexistent, as instant gratification has become the norm.
 It has been described as both a sub-set of dirty realism and an offshoot of Generation X literature.
 The term "grunge" is from the 1990s-era music genre of grunge.

 The genre was first coined in 1995 following the success of Andrew McGahan's first novel Praise which had been released in 1991 and became popular with sub-30-year-old readers, a previously under-investigated demographic.
-Other authors considered to be "grunge lit" include Linda Jaivin, Fiona McGregor and Justine Ettler.
+Other authors considered to be "grunge lit" include Linda Jaivin, Fiona Kelly McGregor and Justine Ettler.
 Since its invention, the term "grunge lit" has been retrospectively applied to novels written as early as 1977, namely Helen Garner's Monkey Grip.
 Grunge lit is often raw, explicit, and vulgar, even to the point of Ettler's The River Ophelia (1995) being called pornographic.

 The term "grunge lit" and its use to categorize and market this diverse group of writers and authorial styles has been the subject of debate and criticism.
 Linda Jaivin disagreed with putting all these authors in one category, Christios Tsiolkas called the term a "media creation", and Murray Waldren denied grunge lit even was a new genre; he said the works actually are a type of the pre-existing dirty realism genre.